Three ways to do a two-way ANOVA with Python

 aov_table = anova_lm(model, typ=2)Code language: Python (python)

 Statsmodels does not calculate effect sizes for us.
-My functions above can, again, be used and will add omega and eta squared effect sizes to the ANOVA table.
-Actually, I created these two functions to enable calculation of omega and eta squared effect sizes on the output of Statsmodels anova_lm method.
-Note, statsmodels can be installed with e.g. pip or conda.
+My functions above can again be used to add omega and eta squared effect sizes to the ANOVA table.
+Actually, I created these two functions to enable calculation of omega and eta squared effect sizes on the output of the Statsmodels anova_lm method.
+Note: statsmodels can be installed with e.g. pip or conda.

 eta_squared(aov_table)